 Leslie Alexander, President

-Dr. Leslie Alexander is Associate Professor in the Department of African American and African Studies at The Ohio State University.
-She received her B.A. from Stanford University and her M.A. and Ph.D. from Cornell University.
+Leslie Alexander joined the Department of History at the University of Oregon in 2017.
+A specialist in early African American and African Diaspora history, she received her B.A. from Stanford University and her M.A. and Ph.D. from Cornell University.